ApiLogicServer/Docs/docs/Sample-Integration.md

 ![dict to row](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/dict-to-row.jpg?raw=true)

+!!! pied-piper ":bulb: Custom Endpoint - 7 lines of code"

     So, our custom endpoint required about 7 lines of code, along with the API specification on the right.
+Note the logic is automatically factored out, and re-used for all APIs, both custom and self-serve.

 &nbsp;

-### Send `OrderShipping` Message
+### Produce `OrderShipping` Message

 Successful orders need to be sent to Shipping, again in a predesignated format.